dreispalter/Genderblock-Origin/readme.md

 (Feel free to submit PRs or wait for me to do it)
 - Blacklist configurable from the ext popup window
 - Option to disable ungendering from the ext popup window
-- Option to click on ungendered words in DOM to restore them (in case a regular word got malformed and you're not sure what it means)
+- Option to click on ungendered words in DOM to restore them (in case a regular word gets malformed and you're unsure what it means)

 ## FAQ
 (Feel free to submit a question via issue to extend this)
 - Will there be chrome support?
     Not by me.
 F google.
 Feel free to do it yourself.

 ## LICENSE